How to Sell Online With These 14 Websites and Apps

 “You can seriously sell anything on eBay if you know the market,” Michelle Henry told The Penny Hoarder.

-Henry ran an eBay store flipping items she found at her local thrift shop and made a few hundred dollars a week on the site.
+Henry ran an eBay store flipping items she found at her local thrift shop and made a few hundred dollars a week on the side.

 Rob Stephenson, who calls himself the Flea Market Flipper, told The Penny Hoarder he earned $30,000 in a year selling his flea-market finds online, working the side hustle about 15 to 20 hours a week.
 He was so successful that in 2017, Stephenson quit his job and reported on his blog that he banked more than $133,000 selling flipped finds.

-If you just want to pawn off items from your attic, you can create a free account and list up to 50 items a month.
-If you want to join the likes of Henry and Stephenson, sign up for an eBay Stores account.
-These are for more serious sellers who foresee making more than 50 sales a month.
+If you just want to pawn off items from your attic, you can create a free account and list up to 10 items in your first month.
+If you want to join the likes of Henry and Stephenson, you can request to have your items limit increased after your first month.

 eBay Stores selling fees depend on your subscription tier, which include: